Fratelli Beretta

 Salumificio Fratelli Beretta S.p.A is an Italian food company, specializing in Italian-style salumi meats such as salami, prosciutto, and capocollo.

 History

 Fratelli Beretta has sponsored Italian Serie A side Torino.

+In 2007, Fratelli Beretta signed an EUR 10,000,000 agreement with China's Yurun Group to build a factory for Italian-style meats in China.
+The Ma'anshan factory opened in 2012.